 As a whole, CNMI's marine waters meet the high water quality standards designated by the CNMI BECQ.
 The majority of CNMI's marine waters are designated "Class AA" which reflects the highest water quality.
 However, there are still a variety of point and non-point sources of nutrient and microbial contamination that can lead to impaired waters and potentially affect both public health and ecosystem health, including coral reefs.
 For known point sources, only two sewage outfalls (Agingan and Sadog Tasi, Saipan) exist in the CNMI.
 Both sewage treatment plants are operated by the Commonwealth Utilities Corporation (CUC) and are designed to provide secondary treatment for an average daily flow of 3 and 4.8 million gallons per day, respectively.
 The Sadog Tasi's treated effluent is discharged through a marine outfall, approximately 365 m offshore into the Class A receiving waters off Tanapag Harbor, Saipan Lagoon at a depth of 15 m.
 The Agingan plant's treated effluent is discharged at the surf line through an intertidal outfall into the Class A receiving waters of Tinian Channel.
-In addition, Saipan has 18 underground injection wells used to dispose of reverse-osmosis (reject) brine.
-The injection wells belong primarily to tourist hotels located along the coast line of West Takpochau.
-The wells terminate below the freshwater/saltwater interface, and therefore do not pose a contamination risk to ground water withdrawn for consumption (Yuknavage, 2018).
+Reverse osmosis units and individual wastewater collection treatment facilities used by some hotels and other tourist-related facilities are also discharged into the lagoon in several locations (Yuknavage, 2018).

 There are also many non-point-source inputs of Land Based Sources of Pollution (LBSP) to the coastal waters of CNMI.
 In recent years, many microbiological violations of enterococci fecal indicating bacteria (FIB) levels occurred in areas with heavy stormwater runoff.
 Many of these sites were within the highly developed Garapan district, where drainage issues are in the process of being addressed.
 Other frequent violations occur within Saipan's marinas or in waters surrounding docks, or at high-density tourist swimming sites such as the "Grotto" (Yuknavage, 2018).
 Previous studies have shown that high densities of bathers at marine beaches can shed substantial levels of fecal indicator bacteria such as Enterococci and skin-associated bacteria such as Staphylococci (Elmir et al, 2009; Plano et al, 2011), as well as pathogens (Gerba, 2000).
 In addition there are large numbers of dogs that roam the island, especially in developed areas around the central western lagoon shore, which can contribute significant loads of fecal bacteria to terrestrial runoff as non-point-source discharges.
 This dog fecal contamination may both represent a potential public health risk and may also confound water quality assessments based solely on general FIB measurements as dog feces can contain very high levels of enterococci (Solo-Gabriele, 2001; Cinquepalmi et al, 2013).